 "But, i' faith, you have drunk too much canaries; and that's a marvellous searching wine, and it perfumes the blood ere one can say.
 'What's this?'
 How do you now?"

 Often when I offer sweet wine to our clients the reaction is the same, “No thanks, it’s too sweet”...Quelle surprise!
-The more adventurous were given the opportunity to choose between 6 and 8 different sweet wines by the glass.
-This choice creates a multitude of pairing possibilities that are not just restricted to desserts but can also be enjoyed with many other food options such as cheese, foiegras or duck.
+The more adventurous were allowed to choose between 6 and 8 different sweet wines by the glass.
+This choice creates a multitude of pairing possibilities that are not just restricted to desserts but can also be enjoyed with many other food options such as cheese, Foie Gras or duck.

-Yes, sweet wines are sweet, but if you can get past the label you will discover another world within the world of wines.
+Yes, sweet wines are sweet, but if you can get past the label you will discover another world within the world of wines and you will understand why Louis XIV called them 'The wine of kings, and the king of wines'.

 Normally sweet wines are presented in the smaller format of 50cl or even 37,5cl bottles.
 This is because you need a larger percentage of grapes per bottle when making sweet wine, which makes it more expensive.
 In addition, some sweet wines can have more sugar than a can of soft drink, though you only need to drink a very small glass of sweet wine so a smaller bottle is perfectly adequate.